wp-plugins/cleverwise-redirect-it/readme.txt

 <p>Shameless Promotion: See other <a href="http://wordpress.org/plugins/search.php?q=cleverwise">Cleverwise Wordpress Directory Plugins</a></p>

 <p>Thanks for looking at the Cleverwise Plugin Series!
 To help out the community reviews and comments are highly encouraged.
-If you feel you can't leave a good review I would greatly appreciate opening a support ticket before hand to see if I can address your concern(s).
+If you can't leave a good review I would greatly appreciate opening a support thread before hand to see if I can address your concern(s).
 Enjoy!</p>

 == Installation ==